Emergency planning for carers

 - have peace of mind in case something unexpected happens

 Discounts for carers

 The Carer’s Emergency Card is free.
-If a Carer can’t provide care, we arrange alternative care, the person receiving care may have to make a contribution following a financial assessment.
-For more information, check our Guide or call 0117 35 21668.
+If a carer can’t provide care and we arrange alternative care, the person receiving care may have to make a contribution following a financial assessment.
+For more information, check our guide or call 0117 35 21668.